KrinsKumar/Scrappy/README.md

   scrappy files/input.txt
   ```

+  - **Token Usage**: When the program is run with the --token-usage/-t flag set, extra information will be reported to stderr about the number of tokens that were sent in the prompt and returned in the completion.
+    `scrappy files/input.txt --output files/output -t`

 ## Contributing

 We welcome contributions to improve **Repo Insights**.
 If you have suggestions, bug reports, or enhancements, please open an issue or submit a pull request.